-Eichholz said the restaurant will seat approximately 150 people, and that it will also incorporate two apartments located on the first floor.
+Eichholz said the restaurant will seat approximately 150 people, and that it will also incorporate two spaces located on the first floor.
 The tenants have been relocated to the third floor, he said.

-MRB Development LLC outlined that it will spend at least $400,000 renovating the space.
-The restaurant will be eligible for $12,150 in tax incentives if it creates five full-time jobs in its first year and “do at least $500,000 in sales subject to sales taxes,” according to previous reporting.
+MRB Development LLC outlined in February that it will spend at least $400,000 renovating the space.
+The restaurant was eligible for $12,150 in tax incentives if it created five full-time jobs in its first year and “do at least $500,000 in sales subject to sales taxes,” according to previous reporting.

 Junction Coffee had been searching for a new place to move, according to the cafe’s Facebook page, but its development plan stalled.